 25) Earl T. Newbry (1900-1995, Republican Party) Born in Rocky Ford, Colorado, his family moved to Jackson County in 1920.
 Newbry managed his family's fruit growing and packing firm in the Rogue River Valley and a cold storage service in Ashland.
 Newbry was appointed Secretary of State by Governor Hall November 3, 1947 to replace Robert S. Farrell Jr. who died in an airplane accident.
 He was elected in 1948, and reelected in 1952.
 Newbry represented Jackson County in the House in the 1939 and 1941 sessions.
 He was elected State Senator in the 1943, 1945, and 1947 sessions.
 As a member of the House and Senate, he was known for his keen interest in highway legislation.
 During his tenure as Secretary of State he established the permanent staggered licensing system for motor vehicle drivers.
 After serving as Secretary of State, Newbry continued as a businessman in Jackson County until his death in 1995.

 26) Mark Odom Hatfield (1922-2011, Republican Party) Born in Dallas, Oregon, Hatfield was elected Secretary of State January 7, 1957 as the youngest Secretary of State in the history of Oregon and resigned January 12, 1959 to become Governor.
 He graduated from Salem High School and received degrees from Willamette University and Stanford University.
 He served in the U. S. Navy and was an associate professor of political science, 1949-1956, and dean of students of Willamette University, 1950-1956.
 Hatfield served in the Oregon Legislature as State Representative, 1951-1955; and State Senator, 1955-1957.
 Hatfield served as Governor for two terms, until he resigned in 1967 to become a U. S. Senator.
 Hatfield was elected to the United States Senate in 1967 and re-elected four times, ending his term on January 3, 1997.
-After retiring he joined the faculty of George Fox University, where he is Emeritus Distinguished Professor of Politics.
-He also teaches at the Hatfield School of Government at Portland State University.
+After retiring he joined the faculty of George Fox University, where he was Emeritus Distinguished Professor of Politics.
+He also taught at the Hatfield School of Government at Portland State University.

 27) Howell Appling Jr. (1919-2002, Republican Party) Appointed Secretary of State by Governor Hatfield January 12, 1959 and elected in 1960.
 Born at Carthage, Texas in 1919, Appling received a degree in engineering from Rice University in 1941 and was a Lieutenant in the United States Navy.
 After military service Appling founded Independent Distributors, a Portland wholesale logging and farm equipment firm in 1946.
 In 1958 he served as the Multnomah County chairman of Governor Hatfield’s election campaign.
 After election as Secretary of State, Appling served as chairman of the Oregon presidential campaigns of Barry Goldwater in 1964, and Richard Nixon in 1968.
 He continued as a prominent Portland businessman until his death in 2002.